Tristan-Technologies/EASem2Help/ESP_32/Flashing_Guide/esp32_flashing.md

 ![COM Port](../Flashing_Guide/Pictures/COM_port.PNG)

-The board should be registered as a 'USB to UART Bridge', and on this case, is interfacing on COM12.
+The board should be registered as a 'USB to UART Bridge', and in this case, interfacing on COM12.
 This port number will be needed later.

 After finding which COM Port the board is on, the latest Micropython firmware should be downloaded from the [Micropython Page](https://micropython.org/download#esp32).
 Depending on your board configuration, select one of the options and download it.